-■ Jet Blast protection.

-- The largest aircraft using the airport is the Boeing 767.
-A plot of the Jet blast velocity versus distance is shown below. - It will be seen that at 53m distance behind the aircraft the exhaust air velocity is greater than 100mph.
+- Jet Blast protection. - The largest aircraft using the airport is the Boeing 767.
+A plot of the Jet blast velocity versus distance is shown on the next slide. - It will be seen that at 53m distance behind the aircraft the exhaust air velocity is greater than 100mph.